Code-Vedas/rails_materialized_views/docs/pages/4-usage.md

 > As of writing, no UI is provided; all operations are via service objects, background jobs, and rake tasks.

-This section a multiple pages that explain how to define, create, refresh, and delete materialized views using the `mat_views` gem.
+This section a multiple pages that explain how to define, create, refresh, and delete materialised views using the `mat_views` gem.
 Each page covers a specific aspect of usage: